Public Communication of Science and Technology Conference 2020

 Presenters will also have the opportunity to be part of the University of Aberdeen's May Festival, a three day event with over 100 activities including opportunities for the public the change to explore and discuss current research through workshops, exhibitions, debates and talks.

 After the conference presenters will be invited to submit a contribution to a special edition of the journal, Research for All.
 The journal will issue a call for expressions of interest later, with a final deadline for papers of 11 May 2020, allowing authors the opportunity to take into account any discussion at the conference.

-The closing date for submitting a proposal is 5pm (GMT) on 12 October 2019.
+The closing date for submitting a proposal for a Performance, Workshop or Speakers' Corner is 23.59 on 1 December 2019.
 Authors will be able to log in and revise their proposals up to that deadline.

 The conference is open to all who have a professional or personal interest in science communication, as practitioners, educators, researchers.

 These formats will not be part of the initial call for proposals.
 Instead, separate calls will be made for proposals, which will be curated by members of the PCST Program and/or Local Organising committees.